Life of British Expats after Brexit

 Most probably, the applicant will have to prove that he/she has an annual income of at least €30,000 – €35,000 for himself/herself and additionally, an annual income of €5,000 – €10,000 for any dependent member of his/her family.
-This income must come from abroad and not from investments in Cyprus.
-This income may come from pension, rent, interest, dividends, etc.
+This income must come from abroad and not from investments in Cyprus, and may come from a pension, rent, interest, dividends, etc.

 Finally, it is certain that all Britons will be asked to have medical insurance.
 Regarding this issue we are expecting that one of the following procedures will be necessary:

 - Registration to the General Healthcare System (the cost of which corresponds to 2.65% of the declared income for local people) (www.gesy.org.cy)